I loved Man vs Wild. I mean, who would have thought being a survivalist could be sexy?

 Depending on the feedback you get, you could go back to the drawing board and create a new offer, or you could just decide that it probably isn’t worth the effort and it’s time to move on.

-I’m pretty sure Bear Grylls doesn’t really like eating bugs.
-(And I’m damn sure his wife isn’t crash hot on kissing him after he has!)
-But he does it because sometimes survival means doing things you would never otherwise consider.
+I’m pretty sure Bear Grylls doesn’t really like eating bugs, but he does it because sometimes survival means doing things you would never otherwise consider.

-In sponsorship renewal terms, that is either accepting defeat or realising that renewing that sponsor will do more harm than good, in the long term.
+In sponsorship renewal terms, eating the bug is either accepting defeat or realising that renewing that sponsor will do more harm than good, in the long term.
 Why?

 In any case, having a sponsor not renew (or choosing not to renew a sponsor) is something that happens to everyone.
 Accept it with grace, whinge about it in private, and move on.
 This is a great industry and with the right approach and attitude, there are always other opportunities to be had.